-Designated by the Department for Education (DfE) in January 2020, Bradford Teaching School Hub, led by Copthorne Primary School and Exceed Academies Trust, supports all 206 schools in Bradford covering all phases and types of school.
+Designated by the Department for Education (DfE) in January 2020, Bradford Teaching School Hub, led by Copthorne Primary School and Exceed Academies Trust, supports all 206 schools in Bradford, and those beyond wishing to utilise its services, covering all phases and types of school.

 The networks, events and programmes signposted and delivered by the Hub are underpinned by the DfE's Standard for Teachers' Professional Development.
 These include the support provided by DfE-designated curriculum hubs and the network of Research Schools.
 The Hub is involved in the delivery of initial teacher training via Exceed SCITT; the Early Career Framework (ECF); and, from Autumn 2021, the new and reformed suite of specialist and leadership National Professional Qualifications (NPQs) and the New Headteacher Programme.
 From September 2021, it will provide an Appropriate Body (AB) service for the quality assurance of the two-year newly qualified teacher (NQT) induction.